cleolibrary/CLEO-Redux/docs/en/embedding.md

 > This documentation is being worked on.

-CLEO Redux can be embedded and run JS scripts on any host.
-To achieve it the target process should load `cleo_redux.asi` and launch the runtime.
+CLEO Redux can be embedded and run JS scripts on an unknown (i.e. not [supported officially](./introduction.md#supported-releases)) host.
+A *host* is an application in which process `cleo_redux.asi` or `cleo_redux64.asi` gets loaded or injected and where the CLEO runtime runs.
 This feature is highly experimental and subject to change at any moment.

 ## Loading into custom process

 There are multiple ways of loading ASI file into the target process.
 [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases) is one of them.
 The host can load CLEO ASI file as a dynamic library when needed.

-## Starting the CLEO runtime
+## Launching the CLEO runtime

-To start the runtime on an unknown host automatically, open a [config file](./config.md) and set `EnableSelfHost` to `1`.
+To launch the runtime on an unknown host immediately after loading, open the [config file](./config.md) and set `EnableSelfHost` to `1`.
 When loaded as a self host CLEO Redux scans the [CLEO directory](./cleo-directory.md) for plugins and scripts and runs them.

 ### Manually Controlling the Runtime